 Chana Dal with Cauliflower, Cashews and Coconut Milk comes together in 50 minutes and feeds a small crowd.
 This simple chana dal recipe is excellent for dinner or leftovers for lunch and it’s freezer friendly!
 This recipe is vegetarian, vegan and gluten free.

 The highs and lows of life hit me harder than most this week.
 From the sheer joy and exhilaration of a hike in the Cascades to taxes to marking the first year of Claire’s passing.

-The hike was an easy walk with gradual inclines, passing through second-growth, some old-growth forest and burnt out cedar tree snags from the 1843 eruption of Mt.
+The trail provided an easy walk with gradual inclines, passing through second-growth, some old-growth forest and burnt out cedar tree snags from the 1843 eruption of Mt.
 Baker.
 We stopped often to gaze, listen, and breathe in the fragrance of a beloved forest.

 Along the trail we came across a raging river fed by glacial melt that had washed out part of the trail leading to a felled tree footbridge.
 I knew I had to cross it.
 I was hesitant.
 Fear of falling and smashing my head on rocks while being saturated in ice cold water was not my idea of how to spend the weekend.